GrayWolf64/gmod-optics/README.md

 # OPTICS

-Optics for Garry's Mod
+Optics for Garry's Mod.

 ![picture01](/template-logo.png "simple logo")

-It doesn't work fully for now, waiting to be completed
+It doesn't work fully for now, waiting to be completed.

 Used Times New Roman fonts.

-This addon will contain a lot of things in Optics, such as lens , reflectors and many more advanced things.
+This addon will contain a lot of things in Optics, such as lens, reflectors and many more advanced things.

-Models, Textures are only placeholders at the moment Haven't tested the addon in multiplayer.
+Models, Textures are only placeholders at the moment, I haven't tested the addon in multiplayer.

 Contraptions|Status
 ------------|:--------------------------------------: